Use "type" and "codec" Attributes with your Fallback URLs

 Well it can.
 The source element has two attributes that the browser can check to see if it can play WITHOUT downloading each file.

-The first is type, which is the mime type, almost always a container format.
+, which is the mime type, almost always a container format.

-The second is codec, the specific codec used for encoding the file.
+, the specific codec used for encoding the file.
 May container formats can utilize different codecs, for instance, MP4 can be h.264 or h.265 or several other formats.
 And h.264 also consists of over a dozen versions or “profiles,” not all of which are compatible with all browsers.

 So for an mp3, you might do something like this:

 You may not always know the codec (and describing it is quite complicated with some formats), but try to give the browser as much information as possible.
-At a minimum, you should know the type.
+At a minimum, you should know the type

 Honestly, the codec part can get really complicated, and encoding formulas are more art than science, so if you’re doing a commercial product you really should–shameless plug–hire someone like me to help you out.